matdevdug/gcp-iam-reference/README.md

 ## Usage
 See here: https://gcp-iam-reference.matduggan.com/

+## GCP Machine Types and Pricing
+This new category provides detailed information on all GCP machine types, their pricing, and whether they qualify for committed use discounts.
+For more detailed information, please refer to the [GCP Machine Types and Pricing](GCP_Machine_Types_and_Pricing.md).

 ## Support
 I'm glad to fix whatever.
 Either open an issue here or ping me on Mastodon: https://c.im/@matdevdug